-This method connects the given command to the step's worker and runs it, returning the Deferred from run.
+This method connects the given command to the step's worker and runs it, returning the Deferred from addLog (name, type="s", logEncoding=None)

 The BuildStep class provides methods to add log data to the step.
 Subclasses provide a great deal of user-configurable functionality on top of these methods.
 These methods can be called while the step is running, but not before.